-This homework assignment is due by 5PM on Friday October 14.
+PHY138Y Mechanics - Written Homework This homework assignment is due by 5PM on Friday October 13.
 It should be submitted in the Drop Box for your tutorial.
 The Drop Boxes are located in the basement of the Burton tower of McLennan.
-On the first floor of McLennan there is a stairway with a bust of Newton on the 1st floor; the Drop Boxes are at the bottom of the stairs.
+On the first floor of McLennan there is a stairway with a bust of Newton beside it; the Drop Boxes are at the bottom of that stairway.

-You should solve the problems together in the same team that you have been working with in your tutorials.
-Designate one member of your team as the coordinator.
-The coordinator will be responsible for assembling the final copy of your solutions and submitting them in the Drop Box on time.
+You must solve the problems together in the same team that you have been working with in your tutorials.